cdktf/cdktf-provider-launchdarkly/docs/metric.java.md

 A set of one or more context kinds that this metric can measure events from.

+Metrics can only use context kinds marked as "Available for experiments."
+For more information, read [Allocating experiment audiences](https://docs.launchdarkly.com/home/creating-experiments/allocation).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/metric#randomization_units Metric#randomization_units}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/metric#randomization_units Metric#randomization_units}

 ---